 Rita SOARES PINTO is a fellow of the Walter & Duncan Gordon Foundation.
-Her fellowship project focuses on the renewal of Canadian cooperation actors' involvement in implementing women's rights and strengthening gender equality.
-In this context, she is the initiator of the conference "Women's rights and gender equality in Canadian cooperation: Challenges and perspectives", and of this publication.
-She also conducted research in Canada and Mali and is the founder of the "Genre en pratique" Community of practice among international cooperation organizations on the topic of gender institutionalization.
+Her fellowship project focuses on renewal of Canadian cooperation actors' involvement in implementing women's rights and strengthening gender equality.
+In this context, she is the initiator of the conference Women's rights and gender equality in Canadian cooperation: Challenges and perspectives, conducted research in Canada and Mali and is now organizing a Community of practice among international cooperation organizations on the topic of gender institutionalization.
+A member of AQOCI's Comité Québécois Femmes et Développement (CQFD) since 2002, she has served on the coordinating committee for several years and worked as a consultant in 2008 when she published a report entitled Gender mainstreaming: from theory to practice.

-Rita Soares Pinto is Gender Equality Program Officer at Oxfam-Quebec.
-Previously, she worked as an advisor and trainer on gender issues for various organizations (among them, CQFD of AQOCI) and worked as Program Officer for SUCO (2002-07).
+Rita Soares Pinto is Program Officer in Gender Equality at Oxfam-Quebec.
+Previously, she worked as an advisor and trainer on gender issues for various organizations and worked as Program Officer for SUCO (2002-07).
 She also participated in various public awareness and advocacy campaigns.
 She has worked in several countries around the world including Brazil, Peru, Mali, France and Canada.
-As member of AQOCI's Comité Québécois Femmes et Développement (CQFD) since 2002, she has served on the coordinating committee for several years.
 Rita holds a Master's degree in development from the Catholic University of Louvain-la-Neuve (Belgium) and a Master's degree in rural studies and development from the University Toulouse II-Le Mirail (France).